mgreen27/mcp-velociraptor/README.md

 I have included a function to find artifacts and dynamically create collections but had mixed results.
 I have been pleasantly surprised with some results and disappointed when running other collections that cause lots of rows.

+Check licencing - Anthropic's DPA is only tied to their Commercial Terms, which means that for client/production endpoint data you would need commercial licencing to leverage this MCP.
+Other MCP clients work just fine.

 Please let me know how you go and feel free to add PR!